-Process · 6 min read · 2026-02-18
+— Process · 6 min read · 2026-02-18

 Design-Build vs. Design-Bid-Build: Which Is Right for Your Twin Cities Remodel?

-Architectural drawings laid out on a wood work table
+Architectural drawings overlaid on a finished interior

 Almost every client who calls me comes with the same question in some form: should we hire an architect first and then bid it out, or go straight to one person who handles both?